simonsobs/mnms/README.md

 ## On-the-fly simulations

 Simulations can also be drawn on-the-fly (this is actually what the scripts do, of course, they just automatically save the results to disk).
 We have the same two steps as before: (1) building a (square-root) covariance matrix (which will save itself to disk by default), and (2) drawing a simulation from that matrix.
 To do this we must first build a `NoiseModel` object (either a `TiledNoiseModel` or `WaveletNoiseModel`).
-For instance, from the wavelet case:
+For instance, from the tiled case:
 ```
+from mnms import noise_models as nm
+tnm = nm.TiledNoiseModel('s18_03', 's18_04', downgrade=2, notes='my_model')
+tnm.get_model() # will take several minutes and require a lot of memory
+                # if running this exact model for the first time, otherwise
+                # will return None if model exists on-disk already
+imap = tnm.get_sim(0, 123) # will get a sim of split 1 from the correlated arrays;
+                           # the map will have "index" 123, which is used in making
+                          # the random seed
+print(imap.shape)
+(2, 1, 3, 5600, 21600)
 ```

 ## Other Notes